 - Report periodically on their stewardship and voting activities

-The FRC encourages all institutional investors to publish a statement on their website of the extent to which they have complied with the Code; Insight’s statement can be found here.
+The FRC encourages all institutional investors to publish a statement on their website of the extent to which they have complied with the Code.
 These disclosures are important because they help companies understand the approach and expectations of their major investors, they help those issuing mandates to asset managers to make a better informed choice, and they help asset managers to understand the expectations of current and potential clients.

 In 2016, the FRC conducted a formal assessment of the signatories to the Stewardship Code based on the quality of their Code statements.
 This work was undertaken to improve the quality of reporting against the Code, encourage greater transparency in the market and maintain the credibility of the Code.